San Bernardino train disaster: Train derailment

-Upon retrieving the locomotives' "black boxes" (event recorders) and the recorded data therein, it was discovered that the third head end locomotive's dynamic brakes were not functioning at all, although the sound of the cooling fans misled crews into believing dynamic braking was functional.
+Data from the locomotives' "black boxes" (event recorders) showed that the third head end locomotive's dynamic brakes were not functioning at all, although the sound of the cooling fans misled crews into believing dynamic braking was functional.
 It was also determined after the wreck that the engineer operating the helper locomotives knew of the faulty dynamic brakes on one of his units, but did not communicate that information to the head end crew.
-The combination of weight miscalculation, poor communication and faulty brake equipment resulted in a total train weight that was too great to adequately control on the down grade.
-Once dynamic braking had been defeated by the helper engineer's emergency brake application the enormous weight of the heavily loaded cars caused rapid acceleration that could not be resisted solely by mechanical braking.
-The train catapulted from the 35 mph curve next to Duffy Street, scattering locomotives and cars, as well as lading.
-It was composited by an SD40T-2, two SD45Rs, and an SD45T-2 on the head end, an SD40T-2 and SD45R on the helper end, and 69 hopper cars loaded with trona.
+The combination of weight miscalculation, poor communication and faulty brake equipment resulted in a total train weight that was too great to adequately control speed on the downhill grade.
+Once dynamic braking had been defeated by the helper engineer's emergency brake application, the enormous weight of the heavily loaded cars caused rapid acceleration that could not be resisted solely by mechanical braking.
+The train catapulted from the 35 mph curve next to Duffy Street at 110 mph, scattering locomotives and cars, as well as lading.
+Leading the train was Southern Pacific SD40T-2 8278, Southern Pacific SD45Rs 7551 and 7549, and Southern Pacific SD45T-2 9340, which were on the head end, 69 hopper cars loaded with trona, and Southern Pacific SD40T-2 8317 and Southern Pacific SD45R 7443 on the helper end.